Guiding a new generation

-Bookings: All events are free of charge, but bookings are required, book via the links below.
+Bookings: All events are free of charge, but bookings are required.

 Additional support: The Future Makers program can support teachers from remote schools within the region who need to travel longer than 90 minutes with the provision of one night’s accommodation.
 Please indicate on registration if your require this support.

 Research Participation: Teachers registering to attend Future Makers Teacher Professional Development may be invited by University of Queensland to participate in our ARC Linkage Research Grant, Community-based STEM professional learning for teachers of middle years.
 Participation in research is optional and does not impact registration for PD.